ExpediaGroup/beekeeper/README.md

 ### Partition Creation Time and TTL

-When scheduling partitions for deletion, Beekeeper uses the actual partition creation time extracted from Hive's metadata (`transient_lastDdlTime`).
+When scheduling partitions for deletion, Beekeeper uses the actual partition creation time extracted from Hive's metadata (`CreateTime`).
 This ensures that partitions are scheduled for deletion based on when they were originally created rather than when Beekeeper discovered them.

 For existing partitions that are discovered when a table is first tagged with TTL properties, Beekeeper will retrieve and use their original creation timestamps.
 This maintains consistent behavior between newly created partitions and pre-existing ones.